Devmoises79/Devmoises79/README.md

 ---

-> “A tecnologia move o mundo, mas pessoas bem preparadas fazem a diferença.” 🚀
+> “A tecnologia move o mundo, mas pessoas interessadas e bem preparadas fazem a diferença.” 💭